 Event Day Must-Know's!!

 If you've been to a networking event, there is a good chance you've experienced that sudden "oh no!" feeling.
 Whether you're shy, or not sure how to start a conversation you find yourself hovering around the snack table with a bunch of people feeling the exact same way.
 The most important part of your networking event is that people actually network.
 Make it your priority as the organizer to support every guest in feeling comfortable and prepared to make meaningful connections.
-Breaking The Ice Even with your guests fully prepared to make connections, a great networking event will facilitate these connections further, through predesigned activities that generate energy and break down communication barriers.
-1. Humanize your guests Begin your event with an activity that emphasizes the importance of relationships.
+Breaking The Ice Even with your guests fully prepared to make connections, a great networking event will facilitate these connections further, through predesigned activities that generate energy and break down communication barriers 1.
+Humanize your guests Begin your event with an activity that emphasizes the importance of relationships.
 This reminds your guests that you are seeking human connection and not just another email address to add to an address book.
 This helps to break down any hierarchy in the room by grounding the event in shared interests.
 2. Kick-off your event Grounding your event in a real world issue, gives every guest an easy way to open conversation.
 You might show a video, invite a guest speaker, deliver a personal greeting or invite an elder.
 The issue you present should align with the purpose of your event; EDI, lifelong learning, or ethics.
-Struggling to come up with effective event activities?
-No problem, we've put together a sample activities list!
 3. Invite a diverse audience A diverse audience is key to generating inspiring conversations!
 For example; mining engineering networking event comprised solely of mining engineers will limit the perspectives in the room, possibly limiting opportunities for dynamic discussions.
-But the same event that includes key stakeholders from government, NGOs, and Indigenous communities will lead to more powerful conversations, encouraging meaningful connections and change for the better. national ENGINEERING Nuxture M®NTH 4.
-AFTER Relationships Ahh, the hard work is done!
+But the same event that includes key stakeholders from government, NGOs, and Indigenous communities will lead to more powerful conversations, encouraging meaningful connections and change for the better.
+4. AFTER Zoom poll Please don't forget to launch the zoom poll at the end of your event.
+It's been preprogrammed for you and all you need to do is launch it and encourage your guests to fill it out.
+It will help all NEM Ontario leaders to understand the impact we make as a collective.
+Relationships Ahh, the hard work is done!
 Your guests were awesome, they initialized conversations with strangers and planted seeds that have the potential of flourishing into beneficial relationships.
-Encourage your guests to nurture the connections they made.
-Support and encourage the follow up guest.
-Participant Surveys It's a best practice to follow up with your guests and ask them to reflect on the experience and give you feedback.
-This gives them the opportunity to digest why the event was valuable or how it could have been better.
-This will help you gauge what could be done differently next time and what worked really well As part of National Engineering Month Ontario, we have created a standard survey used in 300+ events happening across the province.
-Sending this survey to your participants will help us collect consistent information across the events and identify patterns and insights.
-Following up with guests is also a great opportunity for you to build relationships and to share how to follow-up with your networking connections, helping them build on the connections they made at the event.
-A winwin!
+Following up with guests is also a great opportunity for you to build relationships.
+Support and encourage the follow up quest.